Skip to content

 Review Request Campaigns

-Every feature is designed to help attorneys respond to reviews without risking ethics violations.
+Every feature is designed to help attorneys draft and approve review responses more carefully.

 ABA Rule 1.6 Screening

-Every AI response is scanned for language that could violate Model Rule 1.6: confirmations of client relationships, references to case details, fee arrangements, outcomes, and any information relating to the representation.
+Every AI response is scanned for language that could create Model Rule 1.6 risk: confirmations of client relationships, references to case details, fee arrangements, outcomes, and information relating to the representation.

 Formal Opinion 496 Response Patterns